Image by Don Hankins via Flickr

 "First Premier Bank fulfills subpoenas that are issued in accordance with the Uniform Act to Secure the Attendance of Witnesses from Without a State in Criminal Proceedings (the Uniform Act).
 This Act requires that a South Dakota attorney signs such a subpoena or it must be accompanied by an Order from a South Dakota Judge.
 The Judge will set a hearing and certify factual findings have been made.
 In the absence of such an Order or a signature of a South Dakota Attorney, out-of-state Criminal Subpoenas will not be complied with."

-The second paragraph lists the various documents they will need and accept prior to complying with any request for information;
+The second paragraph lists the various documents they need to accept prior to complying with any request for information;

 a copy of my photo ID,